SteveMarshall/stevemarshall.github.io/_posts/2007-05-11-search-and-ye-shall-fail.md

 layout: post
 title: Search, and ye shall fail
 ---
 There's an accepted solution for channelled searching: offer a textbox input and a submit button, supported by a series of links to each channel of the search.
 The links will typically have JavaScript layered onto them (in theory, at least) to rewrite the form's target, so that the user may refine their search before submitting it.
-This behaviour can be seen on [Yahoo! <abbr title="United States" class="caps">US</abbr>][Y!US], [Yahoo! <abbr title="United Kingdom" class="caps">UK</abbr> and Ireland][Y!UK], [<abbr title="Microsoft Network" class="caps">MSN</abbr>][MSN], and yes, even [Google][].
+This behaviour can be seen on [Yahoo!
+US][Y!US], [Yahoo!
+UK and Ireland][Y!UK], [MSN][MSN], and yes, even [Google][].

 It _must_ be the best solution, mustn't it, if all these sites use similar techniques?